 - Serve the chicken with 1/2 cup brown rice, ladling the sauce over both the chicken and rice.

 If desired, substitute chicken broth for other liquids, such as wine, oil or a combination of all three.

 Overcooking chicken breasts results in dryness.
 Keep your oven temperature low and check the dish frequently.
-Do not cook the chicken to an internal temperature above 160 degrees Fahrenheit.
+Do not cook the chicken to an internal temperature above (or below) 160 degrees Fahrenheit.